-The Department of Geosciences prepares students for a lifetime of scientific learning, informed citizenship, and earth stewardship through critical thinking and engagement in the scientific process.
-Geosciences is distinct in that we investigate the dynamic and complex earth across a wide range of time and geographic scales.
+The Department of Earth Science prepares students for a lifetime of scientific learning, informed citizenship, and earth stewardship through critical thinking and engagement in the scientific process.
+Earth Science is distinct in that we investigate the dynamic and complex earth across a wide range of time and geographic scales.

 - Prepare students for lives as geoscience professionals, educators, and active citizens.